-ANNAPOLIS, MD – Last night, in a very disappointing turn of events for Maryland’s climate leaders and residents alike, legislators failed to pass the groundbreaking “Climate Solutions Now” Act (SB 414/HB 583).
+ANNAPOLIS, MD – In a very disappointing turn of events for Maryland’s climate leaders and residents alike, legislators failed to pass the groundbreaking “Climate Solutions Now” Act (SB 414/HB 583).
 The bill, which was co-sponsored by Senator Paul Pinsky (D-Prince Georges) and Delegate Dana Stein (D-Baltimore), as introduced would have mandated a 60% reduction in emissions, based on 2006 levels, by 2030, and net zero by 2045.
 The bill as introduced would have also created new good-paying jobs, increased the state’s energy efficiency targets, and required the state to buy electric vehicles.

 CCAN Action Fund’s Federal and Maryland Policy Director Jamie DeMarco’s statement on this vote:

 “We are deeply disappointed that the “Climate Solutions Now” Act did not pass the Maryland General Assembly this year.
 This is the second year in a row that climate goal-setting bills did not advance.
 As introduced, this legislation would have put Maryland on a course to a 60% economy-wide reduction in greenhouse gas emissions by 2030 and net zero emissions by 2045.
 It would have planted five million trees — with two thirds of the funding going to urban, historically redlined or economically disadvantaged communities, made our buildings more efficient, built net-zero schools, deployed more electric vehicles, and required that we invest most in communities that we have invested in the least.